kafeisystems/dd8/README.md

     Here is an example using Github's HTTPs URL to clone a project and call it `<my-project>`:
     `git clone https://github.com/kafeisystems/dd7.git <my-project>`

-1. Create a subfolder inside this folder called `repo` with your project's code base.
+1. Create a subfolder inside this folder called `code` with your project's code base.
 The entire *code* base, the Drupal/Backdrop core files and any modules and themes you have.